deanlandolt/bytewise-uri/README.md

 eq(tmpl([ 'z', [ 'y' }, { x: 1 } ]).uri, '/foo/z,(y,)/x=1,/bar')

-// Or a mix of both may be used.
-Also note that that not all variables have to be populated at once -- any unbound variables carry over to the newly generated uri instance.
+// Or a mix of both may be used, as shown below.

+Also note that that not all variables have to be populated at once -- any unbound variables carry over to the newly generated uri instance:

 eq(tmpl({ a: 'AAA', 0: null }).uri, '/foo/null:,{}/AAA/bar')